specialk731/Distributed-Critical-Section/README.txt

 stated in config.txt
 Change the variables at the top of the script to match your current system configuration.

-After all nodes have output that they are finished, use "java Verifier" to verify the output.
+After all nodes have output that they are finished, use "java -cp src Verifier" to verify the output.
 This program will inform the user of any errors by analyzing log files.